InseeFrLab/product-labelling/README.md

 # Product labelling

 Application for labelling transaction receipts, developed as part of the transaction data project.
+Predictions are made using fastText algorithm.

+The application includes two parts :

+* The first one enables users to visualize the results (preprocessing and predictions of the model).
+Access to this functionality through the link ~/post/author
+* The second one available at ~/author aims at easing the labelling process.

 ## Quick start